 To describe an accident, you must identify the type of accident, such as a collision, head-on collision, car crash, pile-up, etc., as well as the time, place, and reason.
 To explain how bad the accident was, you can use adjectives such as fatal, severe, frightful, terrible, tragic, sad, dreadful, horrible, etc.

-According to a report published by National Highway Traffic Safety Administration (NHTSA), more than 30 thousand crashes, almost 2 million injuries, and 4 million property damages occur in the USA every year.
+According to a report published by the National Highway Traffic Safety Administration (NHTSA), more than 30 thousand crashes, almost 2 million injuries, and 4 million property damages occur annually in the USA.
 NHTSA identifies some issues related to risky driving that cause accidents in the USA, and they are:

 - Drunk driving